 Conference proceedings, containing all the abstracts, will be published on the Department website and will also be handed out to attendees.
 Further details of the 2022/23 conference will be announced later in the year but if you would like to get involved please do talk to your student rep or the Graduate Studies Administrator.

 8.4 Summer Intern Positions

-If you wish to take up a summer intern position you need to complete an internal application form which can be found here:
+If you wish to take up an internship position, you need to complete the MPLS Internship Monitoring form which can be found here: